fpolimen/fp_blog/_posts/2020-07-28-serverless-deep-learning.md

 # Deep Learning

-Continuous functions are first order citizens of Deep Learning.
+Numerical functions are first order citizens of Deep Learning.

 All the sophisticated tasks delivered today by Deep Neural Networks, like for example: face identification, language translation, up to automatic code generation, are based on models that are embodied into stateless functions exposed through an API.